-Dr. Mark Chockalingam is Founder and President, Demand Planning LLC, a Business Process and Strategy Consultancy firm.
+Dr. Mark Chockalingam is Founder and President, Valtitude formerly known as Demand Planning LLC, a Business Process and Strategy Consultancy firm.
 The author specializes in research and consulting in the areas of Demand Forecasting, Supply chain optimization and Inventory Management.

 He has worked with a variety of clients including Fortune 500 companies such as Pfizer, Honeywell, Miller Coors, FMC, Pepsi Foods, Schlumberger, Abbott to small and medium size companies such as Au Bon pain, Keter, Celanese AG etc.